awmckinley/config/modules/term.plex/README.md

-# Terminal Multiplexer
+# Terminal Multiplexers

-Software to organize, manage, and navigate multiple terminal sessions.
+Tools for managing multiple terminal sessions and workspaces within a single window.